horseee/DeepCache/README.md

 </details>

 ### DDPM and LDM
-Please check [here](https://github.com/horseee/DeepCache/tree/master/DeepCache#experiment-code-for-ddpm) for the experimental code of DDPM.
-The code for LDM will be released soon.
+Please check [here](https://github.com/horseee/DeepCache/tree/master/experiments) for the experimental code of DDPM and LDM.

 ## Visualization